GabrielWitt/miniGamesApp/README.md

 **Responsive Design:** Ensure that the games are responsive and playable on various devices.

-**Unit Testing:** Write unit tests to validate the functionality of each game component and service.

 **Documentation:** Document the codebase and include comments for better understanding and future reference.

 ## Bonus Enhancements: